 All satisfactory/unsatisfactory grades appear on the transcript as S (Satisfactory) or U (Unsatisfactory) with no grade points assigned.
 Students may choose to receive an S/U grade in free elective courses in the core and in any course outside the major program requirements.
+Courses used to satisfy the WIP requirement cannot be taken Pass/ Fail (S/U).
 A maximum of eight creditbearing courses may be chosen for an S/U grade during the college career.
+WIP courses are not eligible to be taken as an S/U course.